DustinWehr/disjoint-intervals-set-python/README.md

 - `test_absolute_examples.py` is an untidy set of explicit small test cases that are not intended to provide full coverage.
 Rather, I would distill and add a small case whenever I found an error using:
-- `test_equivalence.py`, which has code that checks that different implementations of `DisjointIntervalsInterface` produce exactly the same results when run on random sequence of operations.
+- `test_equivalence.py`, which has code that checks that the 4 different implementations of `DisjointIntervalsInterface` produce exactly the same results when run on random sequence of operations.
 I've only left a couple tests enabled in `test_equivalence.py`.